There are two primary methods for investing in the US from India and both methods have their advantages and disadvantages:

 This option gives you a combined account for

 investing trading in US and India (NSE), as well as 90 other markets across the world.
-IB has minimum monthly charges of $10-20 and is best suited for advanced traders.
+IB has minimum monthly charges of $10-20 no monthly minimums or inactivity fees (as of July 2021) and is now a very compelling option for advanced traders and those who want access to more than just the US markets.

 IB Group has local offices in several countries including India and is a well known broker among advanced traders and financial institutions.
 They have over 650,000 clients and $160 billion USD in assets.

 They have the largest selection of financial instruments across the globe and many advanced tools and trading platforms.
 They offer low fees, free tools and research, and advanced order types.
-Huge learning curve and not recommened for investors who typically buy and hold for the long term.
+Huge learning curve and not recommended for beginners or first-time investors.
 A great option for advanced traders or those who trade frequently.
+And the only real choice for the truly global investor.

 ICICI Direct Global – is the overseas investment offering by ICICI Securities in partnership with Interactive Brokers.
 They seem to be offering premium subscription plans with annual fees ranging from ₹999 to ₹9,999 and also has brokerage charges ranging from $0.01 to $2.99 depending on the plan selected.
 Access to research reports and analysis from Zacks Investment Research and Refinitiv Stock Reports Plus (formerly by Thomson Reuters) is included in the subscription price.